 And even more, deep gratitude to the poets – Kabir, Shah Latif, Roshik Das, Bulleshah, Meera, Gorakhnath, Sattar Das, Amir Khusro and others – for their generosity in sharing their truths, and to the oral traditions themselves, for keeping these voices alive.

 Ishq Fakiri is a gift.
 These songs were received as a gift, and they are being passed on as a gift.
 Please explore this site fully to receive these gifts – several songs with their words and translations, spoken introductions to all the songs, discussions, seed questions and more.
 And once you have done so, don’t forget to pass on this gift to someone else.
 Pay it forward!

-Vipul Rikhi is a poet, fiction writer, translator and singer.
-His work with Kabir Project includes extensive writings and translations in the field of Bhakti, Sufi and Baul poetry.
+Vipul Rikhi is a poet, singer, storyteller, fiction writer and translator.
+In his satsangs and performances, he likes to bring equal emphasis to the poetry and its resonances in our lives as to the sheer beauty and simplicity of many of the folk tunes.
+He translates before singing and often tells stories.
+His work with Kabir Project involved extensive writings and translations in the field of Bhakti, Sufi and Baul poetry and the creation of a web archive called ‘Ajab Shahar’.
 In the course of these journeys he has developed a deep love for singing mystic poetry in the folk music traditions.
-In his satsangs and performances, he likes to bring equal emphasis to the poetry and its resonances in our lives as to the sheer beauty and simplicity of many of the folk tunes.
 He is also the author of a novel and collections of poetry and short stories. www.vipulrikhi.com